KuligKamil/mongodb-project-workshop/README.md

 fake.seed(2137)
 ```

 ***Exercise 1*** - *Complete the generator that will return the number of User objects determined in advance.
-Address fileds are missing.*
+Address fields are missing.*

 ```python
 from collections.abc import Generator